Kong/docs.konghq.com/app/gateway/2.8.x/reference/configuration.md

 The list of Common Names that are allowed to connect to the control plane.
 Multiple entries may be supplied in a comma-separated string.
-When not set, only Data Planes with the same parent domain as the Control Plane cert are allowed to connect.
+When not set, only data planes with the same parent domain as the control plane cert are allowed to connect.

 This field is ignored if `cluster_mtls` is not set to `pki_check_cn`.

 **Default:** none

 ---

 ### Hybrid Mode Data Plane section